dmbarbour/glas/README.md

 Glas supports **large, incremental builds**.
 Large values support structure sharing across builds by content-addressed storage, i.e. using secure-hashes as value references.
 Work sharing across similar builds can be supported by explicit memoization.

-Glas will use explicit [**hardware acceleration**](https://en.wikipedia.org/wiki/Hardware_acceleration) for high-performance computing.
+Glas will use explicit [**acceleration**](https://en.wikipedia.org/wiki/Hardware_acceleration) for high-performance computing.
 For example, we could simulate an abstract CPU, then replace by actual CPU to implement compression or cryptography algorithms.
 Acceleration of Kahn Process Networks could support distributed builds.

+Glas favors a [**transaction machine application model**](docs/GlasApps.md) that is more amenable to live coding and distributed overlay programs than the conventional `int main(string[] args)` app model.
+This comes with some optimization challenges, but I'm optimistic that it can provide a better basis for applications.

 See the [design doc](docs/GlasDesign.md) for more detail.